michaelcriss09/AWS-SCALABLE-VPC-ARCHITECTURE-w-TERRAFORM/README.md

     terraform destroy

  # About this project
-Be free to explore each scenario, keep improving! 🕵️ DON'T SHARE YOUR KEY PAIRS FILE OR CONTENT!!!! ⚠️
+Be free to explore each scenario, keep improving! 🕵️
+THIS IS A TEST, DON'T SHARE YOUR KEY PAIRS FILE OR CONTENT!!!! ⚠️